metasfresh/metasfresh-documentation/_howto_collection/EN/how_to_use_the_standalone_printing_client.md

 # The correct token needs to be generated for the respective user in metasfresh
 de.metas.printing.client.login.apiToken=<the token you generated further up>

-#The hostKey under which the client will register its local printer(s) etc on metasfresh
+# The hostKey is an identifier under which the client will register its local printer(s) etc on metasfresh.
-de.metas.printing.client.login.hostkey=<e.g. PrintingHostService-hostname-user-login>
+# Please pick a value that makes sense for you.
+For example, if you only have one printing client you can simply go with `PrintingHostService`
+de.metas.printing.client.login.hostkey=<host-key-for-this-printing-client>

 #
 # Settings that you might want to tweak